Have you ever heard someone talk about a season called "Lent" and wondered why they cared so much about the fuzzy stuff in their pockets?

 You could use this day to reflect on the ways Jesus overcomes boundaries and expectations to meet us exactly where we are, offering us more love and grace than we could ever deserve.

-Sometimes referred to as Passion Sunday, this day begins Passiontide, the final two weeks of Lent.
+This day begins Passiontide, the final two weeks of Lent.
 This day is reserved for focusing on Jesus's final days before going to Jerusalem, leading to His death.

-On this day, churches across the world reflect on the miracle of Jesus raising Lazarus from the dead, foreshadowing the ultimate miracle of His own resurrection around the corner.
+On this day, churches across the world reflect on the miracle of Jesus raising Lazarus from the dead, foreshadowing the ultimate miracle of His resurrection around the corner.

 You could read John 11:1-45 and use the sermon to reflect on the new life we've been giving through our risen Savior.

-Sometimes known as Palm Sunday, this day reflects on the day Jesus rode into Jerusalem on a donkey as the people of the city greeted him by laying palm branches and coats on the ground while shouting “HOSANNAH”.
+This day reflects on the day Jesus rode into Jerusalem on a donkey as the people of the city greeted him by laying palm branches and coats on the ground while shouting “HOSANNAH”.
 These very same people would be shouting “CRUCIFY HIM” just a few days later.